temozolomide (Oral route)

 The presence of other medical problems may affect the use of temozolomide.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Infection—There may be an increased risk of infections or worsening infections because of the body's reduced ability to fight them.
+- Infection—May increase risk of infections because of the body's reduced ability to fight them.

 - Chickenpox (including recent exposure) or